Nolan Jones Preview, Player Props: Rockies vs. Cubs

-On Monday, Nolan Jones (batting .342 in his past 10 games) and the Colorado Rockies face the Chicago Cubs, whose starting pitcher will be Jordan Wicks.
-First pitch is at 8:40 PM ET.
+Nolan Jones -- with a slugging percentage of .615 in his past 10 games, including two home runs -- will be in action for the Colorado Rockies against the Chicago Cubs, with Javier Assad on the hill, on September 12 at 8:40 PM ET.

 Nolan Jones Game Info & Props vs. the Cubs